 - Serve hot with rice or flatbread!

-- Cabbage is one of those vegetables that tastes delicious even when it’s cooked minimally – cooking for 5 minutes softens the cabbage but still leaves a bit of the crunch
+- Cabbage tastes delicious even when it’s cooked minimally – cooking for 5 minutes softens the cabbage but still leaves a bit of the crunch

-- Using vegetable stock or broth instead of water will result in a deeper color than a bright yellow (which you get if you just use water and turmeric) – both are totally okay, but good to note
+- Using vegetable stock or broth instead of water will result in a deeper color than a bright yellow (than if you just use water and turmeric) – both are totally okay

-- If going the more traditional route, instead of olive oil, use a clarified butter like ghee, and add the spices to it.
-Then, use 2-3 tbsp of this infused clarified butter instead.
+- If going the more traditional route, instead of olive oil, use a clarified butter like ghee, and add spices to it.
+Then, use 2-3 tbsp of infused clarified fat instead.
+This is a vegan recipe, so I’ve used olive oil – using a clarified fat like ghee will make the recipe vegetarian but not vegan.